Pea Protein vs. Soy Protein: How Do They Compare?

 Unfortunately, there aren’t many research studies directly comparing pea to soy protein.

 To determine the effectiveness of different proteins, they are most often compared to whey protein, considered the “gold standard”.
 This is due to whey’s high leucine content and easy digestibility.
-Leucine is one of three branched chain amino acids (BCAAs) that is especially important for stimulating muscle protein synthesis.
+Leucine is one of three branched-chain amino acids (BCAAs) and is especially important for stimulating muscle protein synthesis.

 Let’s see how pea and soy protein compare to whey for muscle strength and hypertrophy.